Tincture & Tea for Placenta Encapsulation Service

 - Stabilize mood

 I needed a blood transfusion because of low iron levels after hemorrhaging.
-I didn’t want a transfusion, so drank a pint of the tea and two doses of capsules and improved so much I was released without a transfusion. ~ IP, Montpelier, VT.
+I didn’t want a transfusion, so drank a pint of tea and 2 doses of capsules and improved so much I was released without a transfusion. ~ I.P., Montpelier, VT.

 Disclaimer: Benefits of placenta encapsulation are supported by ongoing research.
-However, statements on this website aren't evaluated by FDA and products from these services aren't intended to diagnose, treat, cure, or prevent disease.
-Please make any decision to consume your placenta with a licensed care provider.
-A Placenta Encapsulationist is not a doctor, holistic practitioner, pharmaceutical representative, or herbalist.
-Women utilizing this service take responsibility for using placenta capsules at own risk.
+However, statements made on this website are not evaluated by the FDA and products from these services are not intended to diagnose, treat, cure, or prevent disease.
+The new mother client makes the decision to consume her placenta in capsule form with her licensed medical practitioners.
+Tara is a Placenta Encapsulation Specialist.
+Not a doctor, herbalist, holistic practitioner, or pharmaceutical representative.
+Women who utilize this service take responsibility, and any known risk to ingest her placenta capsules in the coming weeks after birth.